momom88/Developing-Android-Apps-with-Kotlin/README.md

 * Set up the development environment and create a Dice Roller Android app
 * Navigate the Main Map Anatomy of an Android app

+# 2 - Layouts
+Learn different kinds of views and resources
+Explore arranging elements with the Android Studio's Layout Editor Connect views with data through data binding

 # 3 - App Navigation
 * Learn how to build apps that contain multiple screens known as destinations